chinapedia/wikipedia.abstract.en/Page/Cave.md

 Ecology

-townsends_in_music_hall.jpgs in a cave in California]] Proteus_anguinus_Postojnska_Jama_Slovenija.jpgs in a Slovenian cave]] Cave-inhabiting animals are often categorized as troglobites (cave-limited species), troglophiles (species that can live their entire lives in caves, but also occur in other environments), trogloxenes (species that use caves, but cannot complete their life cycle fully in caves) and accidentals (animals not in one of the previous categories).
+s in a cave in California]] s in a Slovenian cave]] Cave-inhabiting animals are often categorized as troglobites (cave-limited species), troglophiles (species that can live their entire lives in caves, but also occur in other environments), trogloxenes (species that use caves, but cannot complete their life cycle fully in caves) and accidentals (animals not in one of the previous categories).
 Some authors use separate terminology for aquatic forms (for example, stygobites, stygophiles, and stygoxenes).

 Of these animals, the troglobites are perhaps the most unusual organisms.
 Troglobitic species often show a number of characteristics, termed troglomorphic, associated with their adaptation to subterranean life.
 These characteristics may include a loss of pigment (often resulting in a pale or white coloration), a loss of eyes (or at least of optical functionality), an elongation of appendages, and an enhancement of other senses (such as the ability to sense vibrations in water).
 Aquatic troglobites (or stygobites), such as the endangered Alabama cave shrimp, live in bodies of water found in caves and get nutrients from detritus washed into their caves and from the feces of bats and other cave inhabitants.
 Other aquatic troglobites include cave fish, and cave salamanders such as the olm and the Texas blind salamander.